Country of Origin

 Review component retail: €1'100

 AC/DC.
 Even if we didn't do the group's Aussie Rock, we could still use their A for analog, D for digital and two C for converters and make us two hifi components.
-And today we'd want to.
+Today we'd want to.
 That's because here we deal with a D/D or digital-to-digital converter as only one half of the D-to-A equation.
 It buffers, reclocks and dejitters inbound binary signal purely in the digital domain.
 Apply dual/quad upsampling or none.
 Keep incoming AES/EBU, coax, Toslink in the same format just polished up; or change to another format into the DAC of your choice.
 Only a USB output is MIA because it wouldn't carry a clock signal.

 J-Link III is pin-specific I²S over HDMI to pipe up to 384PCM or DSD256 into the JAVS X7-DAC MQA.
 It likely won't match I²S pin assignments of non-JAVS DACs.
-All other digital output formats thus limit to 192kHz as per their industry spec.
+All other digital output formats limit to 192kHz as per their industry spec.
 To listen to anything higher past the X7-DDC, set your own DAC to max upsampling and target resampled 352.8/384, 705.6/768 or even 1'411.2/1'536kHz depending on its capabilities.
 The DC input takes not just the stock switching power brick but optionally the company's battery/super-cap Clean Power in a matching half-width case.
 That can power both X7-DDC Femto and X7-DAC MQA for a tidy threesome with squeaky-clean DC like Nagra's Classic PSU does for their range.

 I sense your grumble like faint tremors presaging an earthquake.